-Challah is rich egg bread served on the Jewish Sabbath and on holidays or other celebrations.
+Challah is an enriched egg bread made of yeasted dough, served on the Jewish Sabbath and on holidays or other celebrations.
 Braided challah is generally served on Fridays at Shabbat dinner.
-Round, coiled loaves are prepared for Rosh Hashanah, and for Yom Kippur, bakers form the bread into hands, ladders, or birds.
+Round, coiled loaves are prepared for Rosh Hashanah; and for Yom Kippur, bakers form the bread into hands, ladders, or birds.

-A heavy-duty mixer or bread machine will make quick work of incorporating all your ingredients into the dough.
-Like all enriched doughs--sweet rolls, brioche, and other recipes containing eggs, butter, or dairy products--challah takes time and patience.
-The yeast needs a long time to develop in order to leaven the heavy mixture.
+A heavy-duty mixer or bread machine will make quick work of incorporating all your ingredients into the yeasted bread dough.
+Like all enriched doughs — sweet rolls, brioche, and other recipes containing eggs, butter, or dairy products — forming and baking challah takes time and patience.
+The yeast needs time to rise in order to lighten the heavy mixture.
 Don't rush the rising process.

 Shaping the Dough